ghosterltd/magento2-multiple-sales-recipient/README.md

 ## Donation

-If this project help you reduce time to develop, you can give us some cups of beer :)
+If this project help you reduce time to develop, you can buy us some cups of beer :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/thinghost)